 “Ideas are like rabbits.
 First you get a couple, then pretty soon you have a dozen” – John Steinbeck.

 The one thing many newer members find hard to do is to find that place to start.
 Here are some ideas that may open doors – whether you walk through them is up to you.

 - Get a small notebook or two.
 You never know when an idea will strike – Agatha Christie had her best ones while doing the washing up – but you do know that if you don’t capture it, you’ll lose it

 - Google works best if you give it three words to chew on, not two.
-If in doubt, add “toastmasters” to your search
+If in doubt, add “toastmasters” or “zealand” to your search

 - Some find speech ideas are hard to find.
 Start with yourself – your interests, activities, hobbies, viewpoints.
 Run them past the people in Tip #1

 - Learn how to buy time, starting with Table Topics – especially if you like to have a few seconds to put your answer together.
 This is what honorifics (such as “Fellow Toastmasters”, or “Ladies and Gentlemen”) are for.
 Repeat the topic, pausing before and after that.
 That gives you ten or so seconds to think – and the audience will never know.

 - You can search www.toastmasters.org by item number, that’s why they give them to you.
 For a start, try 199, 201 and 202.
 If there is no language given, its in English